Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11.Directories : A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

+Task 12.
+More directories : A script that creates a directory called my_dir with permissions 751 in the working directory.